 - A dessert that’s simpler or smaller than the earlier “big and rich” style

-In the end, the 1970s didn’t create a single food identity so much as a pattern: early in the decade, convenience and casseroles defined the table, while late in the decade, label-reading, whole grains, vegetarian cooking, and low-fat ideas started to reshape it.
+In the end, the 1970s did not create a single food identity so much as a pattern: early in the decade, convenience and casseroles defined the table, while late in the decade, label-reading, whole grains, vegetarian cooking, and low-fat ideas began to reshape it.
 That tension between comfort and change shaped the dishes people made, how they served them, and how they talked about food at the table—leaving a recognizable culinary fingerprint that still feels familiar today.